anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

 |$npk$|$cm_{nk}$||Commitment to the nullifier key $nk$ that will be used to derive the resource's nullifier. $npk = NKCommit(nk)$|
 |$rseed$||$\mathbb{F}_p$|A random commitment trapdoor|

+!!! note

-> **Note:** the value size cannot be bigger or close to the curve's scalar field size (to avoid overflowing) but besides that there are no strict reasons for choosing 64.
+    The value size cannot be bigger or close to the curve's scalar field size (to avoid overflowing) but besides that there are no strict reasons for choosing 64.
 We can use more resources to express a value that doesn't fit in one resource (splitting the value into limbs).
 Having bigger value size requires fewer resources to express such a value and is more efficient.
 For example, a value size of 128 bits would require two times less resources to express a maximum value

 ### 2.2 Computable fields

 #### 2.2.1 Resource kind